 - see your doctor regularly

-- adhere to a follow-up schedule of lab tests or imaging tests as advised
+- follow any recommended schedule of lab tests or imaging tests

 - report signs and symptoms of bladder cancer right away

 - take prescribed medications as instructed

 You can also do a few things to stay as healthy and strong as possible, such as:

 - get regular exercise